Tobyhanna State Park

 Complete information on boating rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.

 Fishing: The common fish in the 170-acre Tobyhanna Lake and the 250-acre Gouldsboro Lake are bass, pickerel, yellow perch, catfish and sunfish.
 Tobyhanna Lake also has brook trout.
 Gouldsboro Lake also has muskellunge, walleye, crappie, sucker and fallfish.
-An ADA accessible fishing pier is available at each park.
+An ADA accessible fishing pier is in the day use area.

 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.